John R. Ingram (businessman): Political activity and civic engagements

 Ingram contributed US$1,500 to Republican David Fox's unsuccessful mayoral campaign in 2015.

-Ingram sits on the boards of trustees of the National Book Foundation and the National Center for Learning Disabilities, Vanderbilt University, the Montgomery Bell Academy, and the Harpeth Hall School in Nashville.
+Ingram sits on the boards of trustees of the National Book Foundation and the National Center for Learning Disabilities, Vanderbilt University, the Montgomery Bell Academy, Western Governors University (WGU) Tennessee, and the Harpeth Hall School in Nashville.
 He is a member of the Charles Davis Foundation and the Princeton Varsity Club Advisory Committee.
 The John R. Ingram '83 Endowed Fund for Athletics in the Department of Athletics at Princeton is named for him.

 Personal life

 Ingram is married to Stephanie Currey, the daughter of Brownlee O. Currey, Jr. They have four children.
 They reside in Belle Meade, Tennessee.